rednaw/site/README.md

 Out-of-the-box Jekyll with GitHub Pages only allows for fully automated publishing when using a [limited, white-listed, set of Jekyll extensions](https://pages.github.com/versions/).
 Sites requiring non white-listed Jekyll extensions such as Jekyll-Scholar need to implement their publishing steps themselves.

-A common way of doing that is by creating a 'CI pipeline' using something like [Github Actions](https://docs.github.com/en/actions) or [Travis](https://travis-ci.org/).
+A common way of doing that is by creating a CI pipeline using something like [Github Actions](https://docs.github.com/en/actions) or [Travis](https://travis-ci.org/).
 There are a number of [Jekyll related actions in the GitHub marketplace](https://github.com/marketplace?query=jekyll) that help with this.
-In general CI pipelines are indispensible tools for collaborative projects, they do however come with added complexity and maintenance cost.
+In general CI pipelines are indispensible tools for collaborative projects, they do however come with the cost of added complexity and maintenance.

-This site is not managed by a team and needs to be as low maintenance as possible.
-For this reason this site uses the simplest possible way for publishing a Jekyll site: generate the HTML locally (on your laptop) and then push the generated HTML to a repository that contains only the generated static HTML.
+ This site generator needs to be as low maintenance as possible for as long as possible.
+For this reason it uses the simplest possible way for publishing a Jekyll site: generate the HTML locally and then push the generated HTML to the [GitHub Pages](https://pages.github.com/) repository.

 All logic is implemented as a series of [Rake tasks](https://github.com/ruby/rake):
 - `rake build` generates HTML
 - `rake preview` generates HTML and launches a webserver for preview on [http://localhost:4000](http://localhost:4000)
 - `rake publish` generates HTML and pushes it to the main branch of [https://github.com/marialoni/marialoni.github.io](https://github.com/marialoni/marialoni.github.io)